IanMadd/academic/content/portfolio/Data_Tables.md

 ## by=.EACHI {#by_eachi}

-To return the mean **hp** for 4 and 6 cylinder cars separately use the `by=.EACHI` command.
+To get the mean horsepower for 4 and 6 cylinder cars separately, use the `by=.EACHI` command.
 This will perform the same operation separately for each value in the keyed column.
 Notice that numerical data requires the list command:

 ```
 MTCarsDT[.(c(4,6)), mean(hp), by=.EACHI]